edu-sharing/plugin-wordpress/README.md

 Installation
 ------------

+After installation connect the activity module to an edu-sharing repository (settings -> Edusharing).
+Then register your wordpress-site in your edu-sharing repository (admin-tools -> applications).
-After installation connect the activity module to an edu-sharing repository (settings -> Edusharing) For a full documentation with screenshots of the post installation steps for the edu-sharing plugin visit the [documentation pages](http://docs.edu-sharing.com/confluence/edp/en).
+For a full documentation with screenshots of the post installation steps for the edu-sharing plugin visit the [documentation pages](http://docs.edu-sharing.com/confluence/edp/en).
 Note that PHP SOAP extension must be installed on your webserver.